 Anthropology and Social Change MA and PhD Programs

 Our understanding of the integral mission of the Institute is distinctive in several key aspects.
 First, we attempt to integrate worlds of academic and grassroots knowledge.
-We believe that universities and social sciences are, for the most part, isolated from new practices and new movements, as they keep insisting on concepts and theories that are not adequate to new realities of creation and resistance.
+Taking our inspiration for the Popular University of Social Movements (PUSM) we believe that universities and social sciences are, for the most part, isolated from new practices and new movements, as they keep insisting on concepts and theories that are not adequate to new realities of creation and resistance.
 On the other side of this gap, activists are in serious need of new theories: theoretical knowledge(s) that can assist them in reflecting analytically on their practices, methods, and strategies for social change.
 The most important part of this process, we believe, is a construction of situations and contexts of translation and creative dialogue between academic knowledge and the knowledge held outside of higher education.
 It is only through the process of mutual learning and reciprocal exchange that we can hope to approximate another possible knowledge: one that is integral, relevant, and useful.

-Second, our program reflects integration of social, political, economic, and environmental themes and issues.
+Second, our program reflects an integration of social, political, economic, and environmental themes and issues.
 Instead of analyzing them separately, we treat these themes as interconnected.